-Given the dynamic D&O insurance market, talk to a SPAC-specialty insurance broker to understand current pricing and the most effective policy structuring sooner rather than later.
+Given the dynamic

+D&O insurance market, talk to a

+SPAC-specialty insurance broker to

+understand current pricing and the

+most effective policy structuring

+sooner rather than later.

-A broker who specializes in SPACs will also be able to suggest ways to reduce premium costs.
+Given how dynamic the current D&O insurance market is, you will want to talk to your insurance broker to get an indication of current pricing sooner rather than later.
+A broker who specializes in SPACs will also be able to suggest ways to reduce premium costs not only for the SPAC IPO but also for the upcoming D&O coverage for the postmerger entity.
 It must be said: If you are asking these questions of someone who does not place a lot of D&O insurance for SPACs, you are at risk of working with someone who does not realize that they do not know the answers to your questions.